mbalaji777/ibmproject/README.md

 # Code Developed as a part of IBM funded project
-## Detection and Prevention of Advanced Persistant Threats (APT) activities in heterogenoirs networks using SIEM and Deep Learning
+## Detection and Prevention of Advanced Persistent Threats (APT) activities in heterogenous networks using SIEM and Deep Learning
 *Members*
  - Balaji Bharatwaj M, Undergraduate Student Researcher
  - Aditya Reddy Mali, Undergraduate Student Researcher